 Most alcoholics don't have the willpower to stop drinking.
 They need outside help

 Recent research has shown that many people may inherit a tendency toward alcoholism.

 People are also influenced by peers and the availability of alcohol.

 Brain development in young adults

-Most of the college students engaging in binge drinking still have developing brains,
+Most college students who take part in binge drinking still have developing brains.

 Brain development can last through age 21 to age 25.
 This puts these students at greater

 risk for the poisons and consequences of drinking.
 Judgment and control are also affected

 by drinking.
 Too much binge-drinking at a young age can lead to a more dangerous,

 unhealthy path in the future.
 It can even be deadly.